AndersDeath/diary2/000-current.md

 # 28 January - Saturday - Yerevan - 121 day of immigration

 I did nothing today and this is amazing.
 I just posted a couple words about my first publication of HackerNoon. we walked a lot today.
+I feel a bit better than yesterday.